Life and Culture

 Do you have to worry about crime where you live?
 Do you worry when you go out at night or with your family?
 This is not a problem in Canada.
 According to the Global Peace Index (GPI), Canada is one of the safest places to live.

 The country came in at number six, scoring 1.381 in 2018 in the GPI.
-Lower crime rates, a peaceful political government and low military action means that Canada has become a mainstay for peaceful living.
+Lower crime rates, a peaceful political government, and low military action mean that Canada has become a mainstay for peaceful living.